Data & maps · Feedstocks report

 Image credit: New York State Department of Environmental Conservation

-Hydrilla colonizes lake beds, creating dense canopies that choke light, clog intakes, and shift oxygen regimes.
+Hydrilla forms thick submerged canopies that clog intakes and shift oxygen regimes.

-• Submerged biomass dries quickly once winched ashore and supports steady loading when mixed with woody feedstocks.
+• Once winched ashore, biomass dries quickly and blends well with woody feedstocks.

 Common reed (Phragmites australis)